 These investigations can take place either before or after an arrest has been made.
 In the case of the former, and a person is indicted, then federal agents have the legal authority to arrest the person in the indictment.
 If a suspect was arrested prior to the formation of the grand jury, then the indictment results in formal charges being filed against him.
 Under federal law, an accused can be held for up to 30 days before a grand jury must conclude its investigation.

 ROLE OF THE DEFENSE ATTORNEY

 Although the government does not typically subpoena targets of grand jury investigations to testify, it will often subpoena people who have potential criminal exposure as witnesses.
 It is crucial for people in this position to have a defense attorney to advise them about their rights in connection with the grand jury.
 Potential witnesses have a 5th Amendment right to remain silent in front of the grand jury.
 Whether and how to execute this right are complicated questions for which the assistance of an experienced federal defense attorney is crucial.
 If a witness asserts this right, the government can offer informal immunity or ask a judge to grant immunity and order a defendant to testify.

-The federal defense attorneys at Black Law have over twenty-five years of combined experience with successfully representing clients on federal charges.
+The federal defense attorneys at Black & Askerov have over thirty years of combined experience with successfully representing clients on federal charges.
 They have also advised and represented clients who are witnesses in federal grand jury investigations.
 These criminal defense lawyers are passionate and tireless in their efforts.
 If you’re facing federal charges or receive a grand jury subpoena, contact them now to get the legal representation that you deserve.